gmn/queryable/README.md

 ```
 npm install queryable
 ```
-To install in your project and append it to the project's `package.json`:
+To install in your project and append it to your project's `package.json`:

 ```
 npm install queryable --save